AriFordsham/GHCWiki/build-bot.md

 # Current status

-Buildbot is currently down, and we are working on a replacement here: [ http://darcs.haskell.org/builder/](http://darcs.haskell.org/builder/)
+Buildbot is currently down, and we are working on a replacement.
+See [Builder](builder) for more details.

 # Setting up a nightly build